-Although Malwarebytes was not running in my machine at all but only installed… I did a research and a lot of people pointed fingers to uninstalling Malwarebytes and antiviruses.
+Although Malwarebytes was only installed but not running on my windows… I did a research and a lot of people pointed fingers to uninstalling Malwarebytes and antiviruses.

 If you don’t have Malwarebytes I advise you to temporarily uninstall any antivirus such as: AVAST, AVG, MCAFE, BITDEFENDER, etc.